Editor’s Comments:

 During the hearing process, the Office of Public Prosecutions entered into a plea bargain with Knight before the sentencing.

-That please bargain was undertaken by the the Office of Public Prosecutions in cahoots with the Duntroon Commandant, in which the Office of Public Prosecutions agreed with Knight that it would accept and not challenge the Supreme Court judge’s sentencing non-parole term, so long as Knight did not implicate Duntroon’s recent bastardisation treatment as being in an way contributory to his state of mind in connection with the shooting spree.
+That plea bargain was undertaken by the the Office of Public Prosecutions in cahoots with the Duntroon Commandant, in which the Office of Public Prosecutions agreed with Knight that it would accept and not challenge the Supreme Court judge’s sentencing non-parole term, and so long as Knight did not implicate Duntroon’s recent bastardisation treatment of him as being in an way contributory to his state of mind in connection with the shooting spree.

 That was the agreed plea bargain.